LeiTian-qj/CMMS/CMMS/Readme.txt

 All experiments are conducted by Matlab2017b on a Windows 10 machine with Intel 3.00GHz CPU, 16.0GB RAM.

-The features of the Office-Home dataset need to be downloaded.
+The features of the Office-Home dataset need to be downloaded from the corresponding link.